znamlab/senses-in-motion/_pages/home.md

 <h2>Registration</h2>
 <p class="text-center">
 <ul>
 <li>To foster scientific discussion, all meeting participants will present a talk or poster.
-To participate, please apply by January 16, 2024, 17:00 GMT including a title and short abstract of your presentation.</li>
+Registration and abstract submission will open in November 2025.</li>
-<li>As the number of participants is limited to 50, selected participants will be notified by January 26, 2024.</li>
+<li>As the number of participants is limited to 50, selected participants will be in January 2026.</li>
 <li>On site accomodation at Harnack House and meals for selected applicants will be provided.</li>
 </ul>
 </p>